 - ISO pushed to whatever maintains proper exposure

 Accept that you'll be using high ISO.
 Modern cameras handle ISO 3200-6400 better than older ones handled ISO 800.
 Noise is preferable to blur in most situations.
+If your indoor photos keep coming out grainy or blurry, the fix is usually adjusting which tradeoff you're making, not finding a magic setting.

 Restaurant and Cafe Photography (Handheld, Still Subjects)